jyellick/obc-docs/README.md

-## Memorandum of Understanding
-This project has specific intentions and guidelines that are provided in the [MOU](https://github.com/openblockchain/obc-getting-started/blob/master/MOU.md).
-If you do not agree with the provisions in the MOU, contact the Openchain project manager and do not proceed with accessing, reading or contributing to this project.

 ## Getting Started
-Welcome to Openchain development!
+Welcome to Open Blockchain (OBC) development!

-You are strongly recommended to read the [technical specifications](techspec.md) to get an overview of what we are developing.
+You are strongly recommended to read the [protocol specifications](protocol-spec.md) to get an overview of what we are developing.
 We use agile methodology with a weekly sprint, organized by [issues](https://github.com/openblockchain/obc-peer/issues) and [milestones](https://github.com/openblockchain/obc-peer/milestones), so take a look to familiarize yourself with the current work.